 - (a) Authority of Presiding Officer: The Board president, or another Board member designated by the president, or a Hearings Examiner shall serve as the Presiding Officer for a hearing.
 The Presiding Officer may conduct a hearing or other proceeding in the manner the Presiding Officer determines most appropriate for the particular proceeding.
 The authority of a Hearing Examiner appointed by the Board to serve as Presiding Officer may be limited at the discretion of the Board.
-The Presiding Officer may: - (1) convene the hearing at the time and place specified in the notice for public hearing; - (2) set hearing dates other than the initial hearing date on a permit matter, which is set by the General Manager; - (3) establish the jurisdiction of the District concerning the subject matter under consideration; - (4) rule on motions, the admissibility of evidence, and amendments to pleadings; - (5) designate parties and establish the order for presentation of evidence; - (6) administer oaths to all persons presenting testimony; - (7) examine persons presenting testimony; - (8) prescribe reasonable time limits for the presentation of evidence and oral argument; - (9) ensure that information and testimony are introduced as conveniently and expeditiously as possible without prejudicing the rights of any party to the proceeding; - (10) conduct public hearings in an orderly manner in accordance with these rules; - (11) recess a hearing from time to time and place to place; - (12) reopen the record of a hearing for additional evidence when necessary to make the record more complete; - (13) determine how to apportion between the parties' costs related to a contract for the services of a presiding officer and the preparation of the official hearing record; and - (14) exercise any other lawful power necessary or convenient to effectively carry out the responsibilities of the Presiding Officer.
+The Presiding Officer may: - (1) convene the hearing at the time and place specified in the notice for public hearing; - set hearing dates other than the initial hearing date on a permit matter, which is set by the General Manager; - establish the jurisdiction of the District concerning the subject matter under consideration; - (4) rule on motions, the admissibility of evidence, and amendments to pleadings; - (5) designate parties and establish the order for presentation of evidence; - (6) administer oaths to all persons presenting testimony; - (7) examine persons presenting testimony; - (8) prescribe reasonable time limits for the presentation of evidence and oral argument;

-- (b) Registration form: Each individual attending a hearing or other proceeding of the District who wishes to testify or otherwise provide information to the District must submit a form to the Presiding Officer providing the following information: - (1) the individual's name and signature; - (2) the individual's address; - $\frac{(1)(3)}{(1)}$ whether the individual plans to testify; - (2)(4) whom the person represents, if the person is not there in the person's individual capacity; and - (3)(5) any other information relevant to the hearing or other proceeding. - (c) Appearance; representative capacity: An interested person may appear in person or may be represented by counsel, an engineer, or other representative, provided the representative is authorized to speak and act for the principal.
+- ensure that information and testimony are introduced as conveniently and expeditiously as possible without prejudicing the rights of any party to the proceeding; - (10) conduct public hearings in an orderly manner in accordance with these rules; - (11) recess a hearing from time to time and place to place; - (12) reopen the record of a hearing for additional evidence when necessary to make the record more complete; - (13) determine how to apportion between the parties' costs related to a contract for the services of a presiding officer and the preparation of the official hearing record; and - (14) exercise any other lawful power necessary or convenient to effectively carry out the responsibilities of the Presiding Officer. - (b) Registration form: Each individual attending a hearing or other proceeding of the District who wishes to testify or otherwise provide information to the District must submit a form to the Presiding Officer providing the following information: - (1) the individual's name and signature; - (2) the individual's address; - (3) whether the individual plans to testify; - (4) whom the person represents, if the person is not there in the person's individual capacity; and - (5) any other information relevant to the hearing or other proceeding. - (c) Appearance; representative capacity: An interested person may appear in person or may be represented by counsel, an engineer, or other representative, provided the representative is authorized to speak and act for the principal.
 The person or the person's representative may present evidence, exhibits, or testimony, or make an oral presentation in accordance with the procedures applicable to the particular proceeding.
 A partner may appear on behalf of a partnership.
 A duly authorized officer or agent of a public or private corporation, political subdivision, governmental agency, municipality, association, firm, or other entity may appear on behalf of the entity.
 A fiduciary may appear for a ward, trust, or estate.
 A person appearing in a representative capacity may be required to prove proper authority to so appear. - (d) Alignment of parties; number of representatives heard: Participants in a proceeding may be aligned according to the nature of the proceeding and their relationship to it.
-The Presiding Officer may require the members of an aligned class to select one or more persons to represent the class in the proceeding or on any particular matter or ruling and may limit the number of representatives heard but must allow at least one representative from each aligned class to be heard in the proceeding or on any particular matter or ruling. - (e) Appearance by applicant, movant, or Respondent: The applicant, movant, party, or Respondent, or their authorized representative, should be present at the hearing or other proceeding.
-Failure to appear may be grounds for withholding consideration of a matter and dismissal without prejudice or may require the rescheduling or continuance of the hearing or other proceeding if the Presiding Officer determines that action is necessary to fully develop the record.
-For Respondents who have requested a contested case hearing on an enforcement matter under Rule 10.11, the failure to appear at the hearing on the merits will be grounds for the issuance of a default order in favor of the enforcement actions at issue.
+The Presiding Officer may require the members of an aligned class to select one or more persons to represent the class in the proceeding or on any particular matter or ruling and may limit the number of representatives heard but must allow at least one representative from each aligned class to be heard in the proceeding or on any particular matter or ruling.